wiliamsouza/doc/source/pulse/install/development.rst

 Installing the development version
 ==================================

+In order to install Pulse2 and it's plugins you first need to install and configure :doc:`MMC </mmc/intro>`.

 This how to will guide you through the installation and configuration of Pulse2 development environment